Paddock Wood: Geography

 The commercial areas of Paddock Wood are separated by the railway line.

 To the South of the railway lies Commercial Road which runs north east to south west through the town, and is the main shopping street.
 At the north east end of the street is the entrance to the Railway Station.
 Commercial Road is home to the branches of several banks, a variety of take-aways, a restaurant and a number of small shops.
 To the east of Commercial Road, runs Maidstone Road.
 This road runs north to Beltring and East Peckham, and south to Matfield, and is the main route into and out of the town.

 To the north of the railway line lie the industrial areas.
 Eldon Way Industrial Estate can be found to the east and is home to British Car Auctions, among others.
 To the west is the larger Transfesa Road and Paddock Wood Distribution Centre.
 This is the home to a number of companies including Gabriel Chemie UK Ltd, Norman Collett, CoolChain, Mack Multiples, Warburtons and a Whirlpool warehouse, which was destroyed in a large fire in early July 2005.

 Culture and community

 Mascalls Gallery, was a public art gallery opened in 2006.
 It closed in 2016, due to a lack of funds.

+The town's department store, Barsley's, has been in operation on Commercial Road since 1900 and sells clothing, furniture, toys and more.

 Although technically in Beltring, in the civil parish of East Peckham, the nearby Hop Farm hosts many events such as the circus, monster truck racing and music festivals.

 St Andrew's Church is a joint Anglican and Methodist church located on Maidstone Road.

+Local news and television programmes are provided by BBC South East and ITV Meridian.
+Television signals are received from either the Tunbridge Wells or Bluebell Hill TV transmitters, BBC London and ITV London can also be received from the Crystal Palace TV transmitters.

+Local radio stations are BBC Radio Kent on 96.7 FM, Heart South on 103.1 FM, Gold on 603 AM and KMFM West Kent on 96.2 FM.
+As of November 2021, Tonbridge, Tunbridge Wells, Paddock Wood and Southborough are now served by community radio station West Kent Radio broadcasting on 106.7FM and 95.5FM.

+The town is served by the local newspaper, Kent and Sussex Courier.